How Much Does Mold Inspection Cost?

 Q. How do I test for mold in my home?

-DIY mold testing kits can be purchased at a home improvement store for between $10 and $40, but they won’t necessarily provide useful or accurate results.
+DIY mold testing kits can be purchased at a home improvement store for $40 or less, but they won’t necessarily provide useful or accurate results.
 The best way to test for mold in your home is to contact a professional mold inspector who can more effectively test your home and assess the results of the testing for you.

 Q. How much does it cost to treat mold?

-If the testing reveals significant mold growth, the average cost of proper remediation will range between $1,100 and $3,400.
-This is a wide range because the extent of the mold growth and damage; remediation could be as simple as a deep professional cleaning with mold-killing products or as complex as wall and ceiling removal and replacement and plumbing repair.
+If the testing reveals significant mold growth, the average cost of proper remediation will range from $1,150 to $3,400.
+This is a wide range because the extent of the mold growth and damage; remediation could be as simple as a deep professional cleaning with mold-killing products or as complex as wall and ceiling removal as well as replacement and plumbing repair.